leo-arch/clifm/README.md

 **Clifm** is C99 and POSIX-1.2008 compliant (if compiled with the `_BE_POSIX` flag).
 Consult the [compilation page](https://github.com/leo-arch/clifm/blob/master/src/README.md#5-compilation).

-Successfully tested and running flawlessly on Linux, Termux (Android), FreeBSD, NetBSD, OpenBSD, DragonFly, MacOS, Haiku, and Cygwin, on x86, ARM, PowerPC, and RISC-V architectures.
+Successfully tested and running flawlessly on Linux, Termux (Android), FreeBSD, NetBSD, OpenBSD, DragonFly, MacOS, Haiku, SunOS, and Cygwin, on x86, ARM, PowerPC, and RISC-V architectures.

 ---